Lesson Ideas and Activities

 Walk To School This May With Pentagon Play!

-This week we are supporting National Walk to School Week, which takes place 21-25 May 2018.
+We are supporting National Walk to School Week, which takes place 20-24 May 2024.
 It’s a campaign set up by Living Streets UK, the charity for everyday walking.

-Like every year, Walk to School Week takes place during National Walking Month, the charity’s annual festival of walking under the slogan #WalkThisMay.
+Like every year, Walk to School Week takes place during National Walking Month, the charity’s annual festival of walking under the slogan #MagicOfWalking.

 The idea behind the Walk to School Week campaign is to promote Living Streets UK’s ambition that every child that can, walks to school.